Irritable bowel syndrome (IBS) isn’t the same for everyone. While some suffer with constipation, others deal with diarrhea.

 - Anticholinergenic and antispasmodic medications.
 These medications reduce bowel spasms and associated pain.
 Examples include dicyclomine (Bentyl) and hyosycamine (Levsin).
 However, these can lead to constipation and difficulty urinating.

 - Mast cell stabilizers and 5-aminosalicylic acid (5-ASA).
-About 25 percent of IBS-D cases occur after a bout with gastroenteritis.
+Many IBS-D cases occur after a bout with gastroenteritis.
 These medications are anti-inflammatory agents that may be useful in treating this subset of IBS-D cases.

 - Alosetron (Lotronex).
-This is the only medication currently approved for IBS-D. It’s only approved for women.
-The side effects from this medication can be severe, so it’s only available by prescription from doctors enrolled in a special program.
+Lotronex is used to treat IBS-D. The side effects from this medication can be severe, so it’s only available by prescription from doctors enrolled in a special program.
 It should be used only as a last resort after other treatments have been unsuccessful.

 Although IBS-D can be a debilitating and embarrassing condition, there are ways to manage it.
 Talk to your doctor or gastroenterologist about your symptoms to ensure you get the treatment you need.